Wooden Seaman's Chest - owned by Peter Spicer (Snr)

 Contextual information

-This sea chest belonged to Peter Spicer Brockman (Junior) , the nephew of Joseph Cookworthy, and it would have been used to store personal belongings on board ship.
+This sea chest belonged to Peter Spicer Brockman (Junior), nephew of Joseph Cookworthy.

-(a) The story goes that Peter Spicer (Snr) had two children, Peter (Jnr) and Charlotte.
-Charlotte married John COOKWORTHY and had children including Frances Glasford.
-Subsequently, Frances married Joseph Cookworthy.
+(a) Peter SPICER (Snr) married Jane Frances BATTY and had two children, Peter Spicer (Jnr) and Charlotte Gaborian Spicer.
+Charlotte married John COOKWORTHY and had four children including Frances Glasford.
+Subsequently, Frances married Joseph Cookworthy (her 1st cousin).
 Peter (Jnr) died in Hong Kong, and with no children of his own, he bequeathed all gifts to his sister, Charlotte.
-Hence, the sea chest was brought descended down the Cookworthy family line.
+Hence, the sea chest was passed down the Cookworthy family line.

-(b) JOSEPH COOKWORTHY (1828 – 21 February 1909) was a settler of Western Australia.
+(b) Joseph COOKWORTHY (1828–1909) was a settler of Western Australia.
 He arrived in the colony in 1873, having previously been an army officer and civil servant in India.
 Joseph served in the Legislative Assembly of Western Australia from 1890 until 1897, representing the seat of Sussex.
 Joseph died on 21 February 1909 in Busselton, Western Australia, at the age of 81.

 Keywords